Cray-HPE/uas-mgr/doc/uas_overview.md

 results = [ "Successfully deleted uai-vers-8ee103bf",]
 ```

-In this example the user logs into the CLI using `cray auth login` and a username and password matching that user's credentials in Keycloak on Shasta.
+In this example the user logs into the CLI using `cray auth login` and a user name and password matching that user's credentials in Keycloak on Shasta.
 From there the user creates a UAI.
 The UAI starts out in a `Pending` or `Waiting` state as Kubernetes constructs its pod and starts its container running.
 Using `cray uas list` the user watches the UAI until it reaches a `Running: Ready` state.
 The UAI is now ready to accept SSH logins from the user, and the user then logs into the UAI to run a simple Slurm job, and logs out.
 Now finished with the UAI, the user deletes it with `cray uas delete`.
 If the user has more than one UAI to delete, the argument to the `--uai-list` option can be a comma separated list of UAI names.

 #### Listing Available UAI Images in Legacy Mode <a name="main-uaimanagement-legacymode-list"></a>